 Click on your “Conversion” and see there is the “Enhanced Conversion” section.
 If yes, you can continue with the setup

-As this is a new feature we recommend creating a new conversion as a secondary conversion, and setting up enhanced conversion with that one - to prevent potential problems.
+We recommend creating a new conversion as a secondary conversion, and setting up enhanced conversion with that one - to prevent potential problems.

 After you activate the enhanced conversion (preferable on a new conversion), choose set up with Global Site Tag option.
 Type your website and move on.